Hello. I'm Hiroki, a new employee at OLENO. Today I'd like to talk about the soles of the human foot.

 Supports three arches

 Each arch has the role of distributing weight , absorbing landing and shock , and supporting forward propulsion .
-They are also very important for stabilizing the body, with the medial longitudinal arch maintaining front-to-back balance , the lateral longitudinal arch torsion of the body , and the lateral arch maintaining left-to-right balance .
+They are also very important for stabilizing the body, with the medial longitudinal arch maintaining front-to-back balance , the lateral longitudinal arch torsion of the body , and the transverse arch maintaining left-to-right balance .

 It's easy to imagine a tripod with a camera attached to it, and if one of the legs breaks, the whole thing falls over.
 In the same way, if one of the three arches collapses, the balance is lost.